paulm17/raikou/README.md

      server based, giving an opportunity to reduce client payload when used correctly.
 Therefore all layout components are server based and leaf components being a mixture of both server and client.
-   - (in future) Using a css purging strategy.
+   - Using a css purging strategy.
 Loading CSS for only the components in use.

 ## Project Caveats